 5. At all times on playa, you should carry a backpack (a tiny one).
-In it, you need to have a bottle that you can refill with water or booze, sunscreen, chapstick, hand sanitizer, a notebook, and a pen or pencil.
+In it, you need to have a bottle that you can refill with water or booze, sunscreen, chapstick, hand sanitizer, camera, a notebook, and a pen or pencil.
 You will constantly be running into people who will say, “We’re having a party on Wednesday night, you should come.”
-And you need to be able to write all these fun things down otherwise you’ll forget.
+And you need to be able to write the events down otherwise you’ll forget.
 I also recommend wearing a cheap watch.

 8. Don’t be a dark wad.
 That’s what we call people who have no lighting in the middle of the night.
 Do you want to get run over by an art car?
 Get some neon el-wire and make sure you’re visible!

 9. Bring your party favors.
 There should be no exchange of that stuff on playa lest you want to get arrested.
 There are undercover cops waiting to put their handcuffs around your wrists.

 10. Here’s an easy gift to share with others.
 Get a stack of postcards, put postage stamps on them, and hand them out to people so that they can send mail to their loved ones back home.
 Yes, there is a post office on playa.
 Here’s some really good swag I’ve gotten through the years.

 11. Get a radio and listen to Burning Man Independent Radio (BMIR).
 Listen to it now, listen to it on the playa.
 Best radio station on the planet.

 12. The most important thing to remember is that shit happens, something will go wrong, the lines to get in will be long, the lines to get out will be grueling, but just chill and enjoy the experience.
 It will be worth it.

 Here are some other Burning Man posts I’ve written: